Commercial Insurance Comparisons

 1099 vs W-2 Worker Classification: Insurance Consequences

-1099 contractors vs W-2 employees trigger different insurance requirements — Workers Comp, GL, HNOA all affected.
-Misclassification = state DOL audit + IRS penalties + denied claims.
+1099 vs W-2 classification triggers different insurance requirements (Workers Comp, GL, HNOA).
+Misclassification risks DOL audit and IRS penalties.

 See comparison →